-More than once, I’ve entered a pharmacy to place an order for a prescription, only to wonder why the hell I was about to pay $60 for twenty tablets when I could get twice by buying the $30 generic version.
-But is a generic pharmaceutical really the same as its private counterpart?
-Amazingly, the answer is yes…mostly .
+Say you go to a pharmacy to place an order for a prescription, only to wonder why the hell you’re about to pay $60 for twenty tablets when the generic version offers twice as many for $30.
+But then you wonder, is a generic pharmaceutical really the same as its private counterpart?
+Amazingly, the answer is yes…mostly. .

-The biggest issue when creating a generic version of a private drug is making sure that the chemical composition of whatever compound is formed is not identical to that of any competitor’sThis primarily regards pharmaceuticals created in developed countries (especially Western ones).
-In many developing countries, patent laws are hardly enforced or nonexistent, making this a non-issue. .
-On first glance, this seems very difficult to accomplish, since generic equivalents have to be made of the same active ingredient(s) as the private version.
-Luckily, there is a powerful facet of organic chemistry that allows for the accomplishment of such a task.
-That feature is:
+The primary issue in creating a generic version of a private drug is making sure that the chemical composition of whatever compound is formed is not identical to that of any competitor’sThis mostly regards pharmaceuticals created in developed countries, where patent laws are well enforced. .
+On first glance, this seems very difficult to accomplish, since generic equivalents have to be made of the same active ingredient(s) as their private equivalents.
+Luckily, there is a powerful facet of organic chemistry that allows for the accomplishment of such a task:

-Chirality is a hugely important aspect in the understanding and appreciation of molecular structures.
-Very simply, chirality refers to the asymmetric, non-superimposable relationship between two otherwise identical compounds.
-This is best understood with an example:
+A hugely important aspect in the understanding and appreciation of molecular structures, chirality refers to the asymmetric, non-superimposable relationship between two otherwise identical compounds.
+This is likely best understood with an example:

 S and R refer to the stereochemical geometry at a molecule’s chiral center.
-It is a convenient way to distinguish stereoisomers.
-See the CIP priority rules.
+It is a convenient way to distinguish stereoisomers, based on the CIP priority rules.

-It is immediately obvious that these two compounds are the same formulaically1-bromoethanol .
+It is obvious that these two compounds are the same formulaically1-bromoethanol .
 But geometrically, they are very different!
-The two compounds’ hydrogens and bromines are in different spatial configurations, arranged in such a way that the compound on the left can never be superposed onto the one on the right, no matter how much we try to twist or turn it.
-Any two such compounds are known as stereoisomers - they differ only in their spatial configurations.
-In this case, the two compounds are a special type of stereoisomer, known as enantiomersStereoisomers of a molecule are enantiomers if they have different configurations at each of their equivalent stereocenters, and if the molecule does not have an internal plane of symmetry.
+The two compounds’ hydrogens and bromines are in different spatial configurations, arranged in such a way they never be superposed on one other, no matter how they are twisted or turned.
+Any two compounds with this property are known as stereoisomers.
+In this particular case, the two compounds are a special type of stereoisomers, known as enantiomersStereoisomers of a molecule are enantiomers if they have different configurations at each of their equivalent stereocenters, and if the molecule does not have an internal plane of symmetry.
 Enantiomers with an internal plane of symmetry are known as meso.
 Stereoisomers with different configurations at some, but not all, of their equivalent stereocenters are known as diastereomers. .

 Here’s where it gets interesting.

-See, enantiomers are identical in regards to their physical properties, except in one quality - optical rotation.
+See, enantiomers are identical with regard to their physical properties, except in one quality - optical rotation.
 Each enantiomer rotates polarized light by the same magnitude, but in opposite directions.
-Thus, enantiomers are different compounds.
+This makes enantiomers fundamentally different compounds.

-This means that one enantiomer can be produced without infringement on the registered sale of another, while providing the same physical propertiesOne enantiomer of a drug will be as medically useful as the other enantiomer, so long as there is no bias among drug receptors. .
-But there is another problem here, because certain receptors in our bodies only respond to certain enantiomers.
-In that case, what is a generic equivalent to do?
+This means that one enantiomer can be produced without infringement on the registered sale of another, while providing the same physical propertiesOne enantiomer of a drug will be as medically useful as its counterpart, so long as there is no bias among drug receptors. .

 Be: The Hack